 We are the Centennial Lakes Little League (CLLL) located serves youth in the Lino Lakes, Centerville, Lexington, Circle Pines and East Blaine.
 We are chartered through International Little League in Williamsport, PA.
-We also run the Silver Bullets girls fastpitch league.
+We also run the girls Centennial Lakes Fastpitch league.
 Please see the section on Fastpitch for more details

 Are there residency requirements for CLLL?